gvwilson/thirdbit/src/fiction/bear/index.md

 order them away?
 Can you, I don't know, can you send them to look for what's-her-name, the girl?"

-"I could…" Sergeant Dambu said slowly.
+"I could…" Sergeant Inambu said slowly.
 "Or I could have them help clear up the mess your tornado made.
 If I gave them their orders in ones and twos, they wouldn't realize the dam's been left unguarded."
 Noxy saw the sergeant's feet walk over to the cot, and heard it creak